Kakhash/First-step/README.md

 # First-step
-This is my firs step in Development
+This is my first step in Development